SlaxWeb/Framework/docs/source/overview/firstglance.rst

 First glance at the framework
 =============================

-Now that you have successfuly installed SlaxWeb Framework, you can finally take a first glance at the complete framework.
+Now that you have successfully installed SlaxWeb Framework, you can finally take a first glance at the complete framework.
 We will primarily focus on the directory structure in this part of the documentation.
 It is strongly advised that you do not skip this part of the documentation, as it holds information that will make